dogechain-lab/dogechain-docs/docs/consensus/pos-stake-unstake.md

 Setting a lower value for the epoch length ensures that the validator set is updated more frequently.
 :::

-## Using the Staking Smart Contract scripts
+## Using the ValidatorSet Smart Contract scripts

 ### Prerequisites

-The Staking Smart Contract repo is a Hardhat project, which requires NPM.
+The ValidatorSet Smart Contract repo is a Hardhat project, which requires NPM.

 To initialize it correctly, in the main directory run: